-The work we do centres on the rights and wellbeing of individuals, particularly on the most vulnerable - refugees, internally displaced people, returnees, host communities, and other people with disabilities.
+The work we do centres on the rights and wellbeing of individuals, particularly on the most vulnerable - refugees, internally displaced people, returnees, host communities, and other prioritise women and girls, as well as youth, and people with disabilities.

 Our aim is to empower them, ensuring they can exercise their rights as active citizens and dignified individuals.